shiyanhui/hero/README.md

 go get github.com/shiyanhui/hero/hero

 # Hero needs `goimports` to format the generated codes.
-# So if you have not install `goimports`, please install it.
+# So if you have not installed `goimports`, please install it.
 go get golang.org/x/tools/cmd/goimports
 ```